 7. Copy, Paste, Reset Styles

 Copy-paste functionality is a huge time saver in Elementor.
-It allows you to copy style and content from one part of the page to another or even to a different page.
+It allows you to copy style and content from one part of the page to another or even a different page.

 Elementor allows you to copy a style from a widget, column, or entire section and paste it on any other widget/column/section on the same page or even a different page.

-You can also use the copy and paste functionality to duplicate a section, column, or widget.
+You can also use the copy-and-paste functionality to duplicate a section, column, or widget.
 Right-click on the element you want to copy and paste it anywhere on the page.
 It’s that simple.

 Want to start from scratch and remove all the existing styles on a section or widget?
 Use the Reset Style option to set everything back to default for the selected element.